f0nzie/statistical-rethinking/README.md

 # kurtz-rethinking bookdown

+This book was written by Solomon Kurtz which code lives [here](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse).
+It is a beautiful book on Bayesian regression in R using the [brms](https://statmodeling.stat.columbia.edu/2017/01/10/r-packages-interfacing-stan-brms/) package.
+Based on the book *"Statistical Rethinking"* by Richard McElreath, a Bayesian Course with examples in R and Stan.

 ## Bookdown details
+* Book version `1.0.1`.
+See `index.Rmd`.
 * R-3.6.3
 * RStudio 1.2.5042
 * Most packages MRAN dated on `2019-06-12`.
 Other packages dated at later dates for smnoother book building.